Frequently Asked Questions

 As much as parents might see their child might benefit from individual therapy, there is so much parents can do to make an impact at home!
 I am very passionate about this work and have noticed in my practice what a difference this makes in the family system.

-I do charge a premium rate for many reasons, one being so I can give back in other ways such as volunteering in different organizations, training other providers, consulting other providers, continuing education, offering limited sliding scale slots and more.
+I do charge a premium rate for many reasons.
+It allows me to give back in other ways such as volunteering in different organizations, train other providers, consult with other providers, continue to hone my own therapy education through specialized trainings, and the ability to offer limited adjusted rates slots.

-The total amount billed within the range listed above is dependent on your preferred payment method as Superbill and Reimbursement Management costs are slightly higher.
 The total cost will be provided in the Good Faith Estimate prior to the start of meeting.
-I use two different billing options depending on your needs.
+I use IvyPay for billing.

 • I chose to be a private pay practice for many reasons.